edgi-govdata-archiving/web-monitoring-processing/get_article_text/readme.md

 Docker is an open-source project that automates the deployment of applications inside software containers.
 In order to run a Docker container, we need an image.
 1. Build the docker image

+In order to build the docker image, run the `Docker build` command in the directory where `Dockerfile` file exists.
+Otherwise, if you do it in wrong directory, it returns an error (`File not found`).

 `docker build -t yay .`

+Pay due attention to '.' (period) - Otherwise it returns `illegal attribute error`.

 2. Run the docker container
 `docker run -t yay)`